top of page

 Cloé Gratton

-Eric Muszynski is a doctor of philosophy, and a teacher in universities and colleges.
-His research focuses on explanations of behaviour, and the ways in which multiple approaches can interact to enrich scientific explanations.
+Eric Muszynski, PhD, is a college teacher in philosophy, and holds a Masters in cognitive science.
+His research focuses on explanations of behaviour in humans, animals, and plants, and the ways in which multiple approaches can interact to enrich scientific explanations.
+His work with Shortcuts has given him the chance to talk about cognitive biases to teachers, decision-makers and judges across the world.
 He has a passion for exploring difficult questions and hard-to-reach places.

 our mission